benlue/jsonfp/README.md

 + **[stream](https://github.com/benlue/jsonfp-examples/tree/master/examples/stream)**: showing how to use streams as input to JSON-FP expressions.
 In particular, the example shows how to use the iterator stream to replace the for-loop statement.

-+ **[quick sort](https://github.com/benlue/jsonfp-examples/blob/master/examples/quickSort/quickSort.js)**: the classic quick sort algorithm is implemented in JSON-FP.
++ **[quick sort](https://github.com/benlue/jsonfp-examples/blob/master/examples/quickSort/quickSort.js)**: the classic quick sort algorithm implemented in JSON-FP.

-+ **[object query](https://github.com/benlue/jsonfp-examples/blob/master/examples/ObjectQuery/ObjectQuery.js)**: showing how to query a list of JSON objects with various conditions.
++ **[object query](https://github.com/benlue/jsonfp-examples/blob/master/examples/ObjectQuery)**: showing how to query a list of JSON objects with various conditions.

 + **[metaprogramming](https://github.com/benlue/jsonfp-examples/tree/master/examples/metapro)**: showing how to do alpha-conversion in JSON-FP.